how to make scented dryer sheets

 • You must choose a fragrance oil that has a flash point higher than the temperature of your clothes dryer.
 In other words, if your dryer reaches a maximum temp of 135° F, then you should only choose fragrances with a flash point greater than 135° F. Flash point information is provided for each individual fragrance oil.

 • It’s wise to check the actual internal temperature of your clothes dryer rather than relying on the instruction manual that came with your dryer.
 The actual temperature inside your dryer could potentially be hotter than the manufacturer says.
-You can do this by using a thermometer to check the temperature of your clothes during the middle of a drying cycle.
+You can do this by pausing your dryer mid-cycle and using a thermometer to check the temperature of your clothes or the ambient interior temp.

 • You only want to use a small amount of fragrance when making your own dryer sheets.
 Using too much fragrance oil can leave oily residue on your clothing, potentially staining it.